MSc ACS: Computer Security / Course details

 - Collaborative working labs complete with specialist computing and audio visual equipment to support group working.

-- Over 300 Computers in the School dedicated exclusively for the use of our students.
+- Over 300 computers in the department dedicated exclusively for the use of our students.

 - An Advanced Interfaces Laboratory to explore real time collaborative working;